Stability and Sensitivity Analysis of Relative Temporal-Difference Learning: Extended Version: Simulations

 The numerical results that follow were based on $M=200$ independent runs of length $N=10^6$.
-For histograms we increased the number of samples to $5\times M$ by selecting $5$ parameter estimates uniformly for the final 80\%\ of each run.
+For histograms we increased the number of samples to $\nsnap \times M$ by selecting $\nsnap = 5$ parameter estimates from the final 80\%\ of each run.
+These were chosen approximately uniformly on the natural time scale associated with SA approximation theory, resulting in

-\notes{Delete for CDC:} The motivation for this sampling rule comes from the ODE/SDE approximation for stochastic approximation.
-For a recursion of the form